kamilazdybal/PCAfold/docs/index.rst

 *insertPyName* is a Python library for generating and analyzing empirical low-dimensional manifolds obtained via Principal Component Analysis (PCA).
 It incorporates data pre-processing, clustering and sampling techniques using PCA under the hood.

-The general overview for the usage of *insertPyName* modules is presented below:
+A general overview for how *insertPyName* modules can combine into one workflow is presented below:

 .. image:: images/PCA-Python-overview.png
   :width: 700
   :align: center

+Each module's functionalities can also be used as a standalone tool for performing a specific task.

 .. toctree::
    :maxdepth: 2